 Projects & Preceptors

-Applicants select three preceptors/projects they would like to work on during the fellowship and note them on the application.
-Projects are located on The University of Texas at Austin campus as well as the Dell Medical School and the Dell Pediatric Research Institute (DPRI).
-Click on the preceptor’s name to learn more about each preceptor through the links below or by downloading an overview of the 2022 preceptors.
+Applicants will select three preceptors/projects they would like to work on during the fellowship and note them on the application.
+Projects are located on The University of Texas at Austin campus as well as the Dell Medical School and the Dell Pediatric Research Institute.
+Applicants may learn more about each preceptor through the links below or by downloading an overview of the 2022 preceptors.